stephenajulu/stephenajulu.com/content/blog/cryptocurrencies-i-m-buying-2022.md

 description: Here are all the cryptocurrencies i'm buying or buying more.

 ---
-Here are the cryptocurrencies I'm investing in after due research.
+Here are the cryptocurrencies I'm investing in this 2022.
 I believe these have potential.

  1. Bitcoin(BTC): As you know from a previous article, I hold some bitcoin.
 In 2022 I'll be buying more with the goal of reaching 3 BTC in my portfolio.
  2. Ethereum(ETH): Same as Bitcoin.
 The goal is to reach 10 ETH